Jeremy-Neville/Weka-LGBM/README.md

 # The New LGBM ProtoType
 I was able to figure out the small issues that were preventing me from acquiring the results I wanted.
-What will be doisplayed below will be the results given by the code which had some alteration which will be detailed.
+What will be displayed below will be the results given by the code which had some alteration which will be detailed.

 ## The Alteration Made Within The Code
-The biggest alteration I made when it comes to the code was change the LGBMRegressor statement to an LGBM classifier statement.
+The biggest alteration I made when it comes to the code was to change the LGBMRegressor statement to an LGBM classifier statement.
 This alteration was made to ensure I can run it within Weka as a classifier with the default parameters.
 ```
 lgbm= lgb.LGBMClassifier(num_leaves = args["num_leaves"], learning_rate = args["learning_rate"], n_estimators = args["n_estimators"])
 ```

 ## The Results From The Alteration
 I was able to put the default parameters within Weka, which then led to the following results to be provided by this model.
-It becomes clear that this alteration within the code allowed the classifer to provide results that were different from when I ran the classifier without any parameters.
-This doesn;t mean that the results will differ greatly from the ones that have provided the best results however it shows that progress is being made.
+It becomes clear that this alteration within the code allowed the classifier to provide results that were different from when I ran the classifier without any parameters.
+This doesn't mean that the results will differ greatly from the ones that have provided the best results however it shows that progress is being made.

 >=== Classifier model (full training set) ===
 >LightGBM